Sajalol/Django_restaurant_proj1/README.md

     <br>

-#### User Story 2.3: As a Admin, I want to view and manage my reservations
+#### User Story 2.3: As a Admin, I want to view and manage my reservations.
+And edit menu

 - [ ] Done
 - Acceptance Criteria:
   - Admin can view a list of their reservations
   - Admin can edit or delete their reservations
+  - Admin can edit menu
   <br>

 #### User Story 2.4: As a user, I want to edit my reservations